When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 - They look as good as brand new: The electronics are clean and repaired when they are reconditioned.
 They typically appear brand new, and unharmed.
 They seem to look exactly the same as a brand-new device from a visual standpoint.
 If done correctly, it won’t be visible when an item has been refurbished.

-- Environmentally friendly: By buying refurbished products, you’re reducing the amount of electronics waste going into landfills, which is an important step in preserving the environment for future generations.
+- Environmentally friendly: By buying refurbished products, you’re reducing the amount of electronic waste going into landfills, which is an important step in preserving the environment for future generations.
 In addition, they are sometimes made from parts that were previously used, which means there’s no need for new materials to be created for them.

 - Availability: Refurbished products are typically easier to find.
-Especially some older devices which might have been discontinued will be much easier for you to buy them as renewed.
+Especially for some older devices which might have been discontinued will be much easier for you to buy them as renewed.

 As you can guess, there are not only positives to buying reconditioned products.
 The drawbacks of purchasing reconditioned devices are as follows:

 - Previously used: Whether you like it or not, there’s a risk in buying any device that’s been used in the past.
 They could be in less than pristine condition and even have an unknown history of how the previous owner treated them.

 - No original accessories: Refurbished phones are often missing accessories or parts that were originally included with them.
 For example, they might not include chargers or headphones, or cases.

 - Less warranty: The warranty will probably last at least a full year if the original vendor repairs and resells the items.
 Sadly, the warranties for devices that have been repaired by a third-party retailer range from 30 to 90 days.